A Pocketful of Chestnuts

 A Pocketful of Chestnuts Le castagne sono buone) is a 1970 Italian comedy film directed by Pietro Germi.

 Plot

 Luigi Vivarelli is a television director, a cynical and unrepentant womanizer.
 One day he meets Carla Lotito, an architecture student, and is immediately attracted to her.
-But Carla isn't like the other women that Luigi deals with - she's a Catholic who believes in the old and simple values that modern society deems unfashionable.
+But Carla is not like the other women that Luigi deals with - she is a Catholic who believes in the old and simple values that modern society deems unfashionable.
 Both try to convince the other of the rightness of their philosophy, and their basic disagreements put their love in jeopardy.